countermeasure/basic-box/README.rst

 - trash-cli installed and integrated with ranger
 - Neovim installed and configured as a development environment
 - curl installed
+- Bluetooth turned off when the system boots

 Set up